Pranav-Magadi/EquityScope/README.md

 ## 🔧 Configuration

-### API Keys (Optional but Recommended)
+### API Keys Configuration

-For enhanced AI features, configure API keys in the application settings:
+**Important**: API keys must be configured through the application's Settings panel for AI features to work properly.

+#### Required for AI Features:
-1. **Claude API Key**: For AI-powered analysis and insights
+1. **Claude API Key**: Essential for AI-powered DCF insights, technical analysis summaries, and news sentiment analysis
+   - Get your API key from [Anthropic Console](https://console.anthropic.com/)
+   - Configure in Settings → API Keys → Claude API Key

+#### Optional for Enhanced Data:
-2. **Kite Connect API**: For real-time Indian market data
+2. **Kite Connect API**: For real-time Indian market data (fallback to yfinance if not configured)
-   - API Key and Secret from Zerodha Kite Connect
+   - API Key and Secret from [Zerodha Kite Connect](https://kite.trade/)
    - Requires HTTPS URLs for OAuth (use ngrok for local development)
+   - Configure in Settings → API Keys → Kite Connect section

+#### Configuration Steps:
+1. Launch the application
+2. Click the Settings (⚙️) icon in the top navigation
+3. Enter your API keys in the respective fields
+4. Click "Save Configuration"
+5. The page will refresh automatically to apply the new settings

 ### Environment Variables
 Create a `.env` file in the backend directory: